 Recently we made the acquaintance of Tanja, a participant in one of our workshops, and a challenging participant at that.
 Tanja caused disturbance in the workshop right from the beginning.
 She explained she only joined the workshop because she was forced to and that she was completely out of place.
 And that this entire event was unnecessary anyway.
-Her antagonism was visible, too; she was the only participant that did not take of her jacket, as if she needed a protection suit or a suit of armor.
+Her antagonism was visible, too; she was the only participant that did not take off her jacket, as if she needed a protection suit or a suit of armor.
 Her arms folded, she did not stop complaining.
-The entire workshop began to suffer from her behaviour.
+The entire workshop began to suffer from her behavior.

 How do you handle such a resistance in workshops and seminars?
 We are asked this question during our innovation seminars time and again.

 Tanja was attending an innovation workshop we conducted for the marketing department of a middle-sized company.
 Following a user-centric approach the marketing manager aimed at supporting the specialist departments through this workshop and at learning more about individual needs during the reorientation of the marketing department.
 Without a moderator this workshop likely would have failed.